kammitama5/kammitama5.github.io/_posts/2018-5-1-Tuesday-May-1st.md

 ## It's still April, but I'm writing this anyways!

-- I received two good pieces of information today
+- I received two surprises today:
   - I've been asked to be a part of this summer's "Increasing Rust's Reach" commitment to Open Source.
     This means I'll be working on a Rust project (specifically, CLI) that is open source.
 I will also have a mentor, whose name is Aaron.
 He lives in Dublin, so that's going to be interesting!